wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-ocr/includes/3-exercise-extract-data-image.md

 In this exercise, you'll create a flow that extracts invoice data from scanned documents and saves it to a text file.
 The wanted functionality can be implemented with both **MODI** and **Tesseract** OCR engines.

-1. Launch Power Automate Desktop console and create a new flow named **Invoice extraction**.
+1. Launch the Power Automate for desktop console and create a new flow named **Invoice extraction**.

     ![Screenshot of the Build a flow dialog with Flow name set to Invoice extraction.](..\media\exercise-new-flow.png)